apache/shiro-site/webapp-tutorial.md

 3. There is a `password` form field.
 The Shiro `authc` filter will automatically look for a `password` request parameter during login submission.
 4. There is a `rememberMe` checkbox whose 'checked' state can be a 'truthy' value (`true`, `t`, `1`, `enabled`, `y`, `yes`, or `on`).

 Our login.jsp form just uses the default `username`, `password`, and `rememberMe` form field names.
-They naems are configurable if you wish to change them - see the [`FormAuthenticationFilter` JavaDoc](http://shiro.apache.org/static/current/apidocs/org/apache/shiro/web/filter/authc/FormAuthenticationFilter.html) for information.
+These names are configurable if you wish to change them - see the [`FormAuthenticationFilter` JavaDoc](http://shiro.apache.org/static/current/apidocs/org/apache/shiro/web/filter/authc/FormAuthenticationFilter.html) for information.

 ### Step 3c: Run the webapp